aghaeifar/optimized_multi_coil/README.md

 # optimized_multi_coil
-Optimization of multi-coil shim setup for specified targets
+Optimization of coils arrangment in a multi-coil shim setup for human brain shiming